 They’re not one-size-fits-all.
 Shop for the one that makes the most sense for your present compositions in today’s market.
 If a publisher wants to sign your work indefinitely, negotiate to either start with just one to five years, or give them just a few songs, so you’re not landlocked if they aren’t able to shop your work the way you’d hoped.

 Much like your stock portfolio and general revenue streams, diversity is key — especially at the start.
-Over time, if you find one company that really seems like a good fit and your sense is that it’s the right time to put your entire catalog with them, go for it.
+Over time, if you find one company that’s a good fit and your sense is that it’s the right time to put your entire catalog with them, go for it.
 But make that choice after you’ve had the time to do your homework and gotten to know the publishing company.

 What info should you include in your pitch?